PTA Initiation and Setup

-Many of the hundreds of expenditure types now available for use on sponsored projects may not be appropriate for use on sponsored projects, or may be considered unallowable or only be appropriate in certain circumstances.
+Many of the of expenditure types available for use on sponsored projects may not be appropriate for use on sponsored projects, or may be considered unallowable or only be appropriate in certain circumstances.

 Unallowables – not chargeable on federal or state awards

 Administrative Charging on Federal Awards (unless the Administrative expense is considered integral to the project)

 Stipends on Research Awards (example NIH R01 awards)

 Expenditure types that would not be charged to any sponsored projects (example: ET 51610 LD Clearing Account, Cost of Goods Sold, COGEN , etc.)

 Expenditure types that are chargeable to federal/non-federal awards only (example: animal care charges (VSC), NSF participant costs)

 Capital Equipment and Fabrications - The default is SU owned, with the ability to change to non-SU or no capital equipment/fabrication